tozd/docker-nginx-proxy/README.md

 for containers exposing HTTP virtual hosts.
 This works automatically even across container restarts.
 You configure virtual host by configuring environment variables on containers for which you want to provide a reverse proxy:
 * `VIRTUAL_HOST` – a comma separated list of virtual hosts provided by the container
-* `VIRTUAL_URL` – a comma separated list of URL paths provided by the container
+* `VIRTUAL_URL` – a comma separated list of URL paths provided by the container; they will be mapped to the HTTP root (`/`) of the container
+* `VIRTUAL_ALIAS` – a comma separated list of URL paths provided by the container, they will be mapped to the same HTTP path of the container
 * `VIRTUAL_PORT` – if container exposes more than one port, or you do not want to use the default port `80`, you can configure a custom port to which a reverse proxy should connect on the container
 * `VIRTUAL_LETSENCRYPT` – if set, this image will automatically generate and enable a SSL key for the virtual host